* Italy sells 6.5 bln euro of five- and 10-year bonds

 “Spain is a much weaker credit at this point.
 Italy should be trading 75 basis points through Spain comfortably and that would be a better reflection of where Italy should be.”

 The 10-year yield gap between Spanish and Italian bonds last traded at 21 basis points.

 Ten-year Italian yields sit within this year’s 3.7-5.1 percent range.
 Its upper bound was first tested when February’s inconclusive elections left Italy without a government for two months before Prime Minister Enrico Letta’s centre-left PD Party and Berlusconi’s centre-right PDL agreed to share power.

 Back then, Italy was riding a wave of global risk appetite, with central banks gushing liquidity.
 But sentiment could shift against high-yielding assets later this year if the Federal Reserve starts reducing monetary stimulus as planned.

 “You could say that when Italy didn’t have a government earlier this year there was little or no market impact so why should it be different now?” said Rabobank rate strategist Lyn Graham-Taylor.

 “It is different because (Fed) tapering is just around the corner ... so people will care more this time around.
 It could have a bigger impact in terms of an increase in Italian yields.”

-The Fed, the European Central Bank and the Bank of England hold policy meetings this week.
-Graham-Taylor said investors would particularly look for clues to when the Fed would begin to reduce bond purchases.
+The Fed, the European Central Bank and the Bank of England hold policy meetings this week, with investors particularly looking for clues to when the Fed would slow its bond purchases.

 Traders said euro zone government bonds, and especially benchmark German Bunds, were unlikely to move much before the meetings.
-Bund futures were 17 ticks lower at 142.29.
+Bund futures closed 1 tick lower at 142.45.